 The FDA cannot possibly keep up with testing and the regulation of every ingredient used in the market today.
 It’s simply impossible.

 One of the reasons I joined Beautycounter was their rigorous testing standards.
 They third party test for contaminants in color cosmetics at three different points in the development cycle.
-They test their color cosmetics for heavy metals.
-They make sure when using a preservative like phenoxyethanol, that it’s below 1%.
-Additionally, they’ve hired independent researchers to test phenoxyethanol for potential hormone disruption – it showed none in the concentration Beautycounter uses.
+Their color cosmetics are tested for heavy metals.
+And they make sure when using a preservative like phenoxyethanol, that it’s below 1%.
+Additionally, they’ve hired independent researchers to test phenoxyethanol for potential hormone disruption .
+It showed none in the concentration Beautycounter uses.

 No other cosmetics company is doing this.

 We third party tests all of our color cosmetics for heavy metal contamination during formulation, and again before a new batch comes to market.
-We strive for non-detectable levels of lead, cadmium, nickel, mercury, arsenic, and other toxic elements.
+Also, we strive for non-detectable levels of lead, cadmium, nickel, mercury, arsenic, and other toxic elements.
 Source

 How amazing is that?
 This company is going above and beyond not only to not use harmful ingredients, but they are actively testing their products to make sure there aren’t contaminants.